Expert Tips to Move Files from One Google Drive to Another with Ease!

 Those who want to know how to move files from one Google Drive to another without using the above method or have little technical expertise can follow these steps:

-1. Sign in to your Gmail account and open Google Drive.
+- Sign in to your Gmail account and open Google Drive.

-2. Select the documents which have to be moved to a secondary account.
+- Select the documents which have to be moved to a secondary account.

-4. Once you have downloaded all the documents and moved them to your local folder, log in to another account.
+- Once you have downloaded all the documents and moved them to your local folder, log in to another account.

-5. Lastly to upload the files, select New, and then click on Upload File(s) / Folder.
+- Lastly, to upload the files, select New, and then click on Upload File(s) / Folder.
 Now, select the files from the local folder.

-Manual Method 3:
+Manual Method 3: Takeout Drive and Put it In

 Transferring data from one Google Drive to another using the Google Takeout service.
 This service is provided by Google to move files from one Google Drive to another effortlessly.
-You can zip the file in different formats and unzip it while required.
+You can zip the file in different formats and unzip it when required.

-Are There any Drawbacks to Using the Manual Methods?
+Are There Any Drawbacks to Using the Manual Methods?

 There are several limitations and shortcomings associated with using the manual method to move files from one Google Drive to another, some of them are as follows:

-• Complex and Tedious Process: Using a manual way for moving files from one Google Drive to another can be time-consuming as the process is divided into two separate parts – Download and Upload.
+- Complex and Tedious Process: Using a manual way for moving files from one Google Drive to another can be time-consuming, as the process is divided into two separate parts – Download and Upload.
 Therefore, the user needs to spend a lot of time on the migration process.

-• Technical Strength: The user must be technically skilled to perform these procedures.
+- Technical Strength: The user must be technically skilled to perform these procedures.
 Otherwise, users have to spend a lot of time tinkering around with the data.

-• Data Loss: Manual process does not provide you with data security and this could lead to data loss.
+- Data Loss: Manual process does not provide you with data security, and this could lead to data loss.

-• Loss of Data Integrity: The manual method does not ensure the migration of data in a structured way.
+- Loss of Data Integrity: The manual method does not ensure the migration of data in a structured way.
 It is unable to maintain the original hierarchy and integrity of data once the migration process is completed.

-• Absence of Modern Filters: Features like date filter, priority-based migration, etc are not available in the manual method.
+- Absence of Modern Filters: Features like date filter, priority-based migration, etc are not available in the manual method.

 Observational Verdict!

-Google Drive storage is always a blessing because you can store your files there which can be accessed easily from anywhere as long as you are connected to an internet connection.
+Google Drive storage is always a blessing because you can store your files there, which can be accessed easily from anywhere as long as you are connected to the internet.
 It’s packed with tons of features that enable you to collaborate and invite users to share files.
-Sometimes, users want to move files from one Google Drive to another for many reasons.
-However, there is no straightforward guide available online, that’s why we are here to tell you about the most preferred manual solutions to complete the task hassle-free.

 Recently Asked Queries!